AuroraMaster/react-native-ohos-library/en/react-native-image-rotate.md

 ## Use Codegen

+Version >= @react-native-ohos/react-native-inappbrowser@2.1.1, The codegen-lib has been adapted to generate bridge code.

 If this repository has been adapted to Codegen, generate the bridge code of the third-party library by using the Codegen.
 For details, see[ Codegen Usage Guide](/en/codegen.md).

 ## Link